A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Abstract

 \section{Abstract}

 Image-to-image translation based on generative adversarial network (GAN) has achieved state-of-the-art performance in various image restoration applications.
 Single image dehazing is a typical example, which aims to obtain the haze-free image of a haze one.
 This paper concentrates on the challenging task of single image dehazing.
-Based on the atmospheric scattering model, we design a novel model to directly generate the haze-free image.
+Based on the atmospheric scattering model, a novel model is designed to directly generate the haze-free image.
 The main challenge of image dehazing is that the atmospheric scattering model has two parameters, i.e., transmission map and atmospheric light.
-When we estimate them respectively, the errors will be accumulated to compromise dehazing quality.
-Considering this reason and various image sizes, we propose a novel input-size flexibility conditional generative adversarial network (cGAN) for single image dehazing, which is input-size flexibility at both training and test stages for image-to-image translation with cGAN framework.
-We propose a simple and effective U-type residual network (UR-Net) to combine the generator and adopt the spatial pyramid pooling (SPP) to design the discriminator.
+When they are estimated respectively, the errors will be accumulated to compromise the dehazing quality.
+Considering this reason and various image sizes, a novel input-size flexibility conditional generative adversarial network (cGAN) is proposed for single image dehazing, which is input-size flexibility at both training and test stages for image-to-image translation with cGAN framework.
+A simple and effective U-connection residual network (UR-Net) is proposed to combine the generator and adopt the spatial pyramid pooling (SPP) to design the discriminator.
 Moreover, the model is trained with multi-loss function, in which the consistency loss is a novel designed loss in this paper.
-We finally build a multi-scale cGAN fusion model to realize state-of-the-art single image dehazing performance.
+Finally, a multi-scale cGAN fusion model is built to realize state-of-the-art single image dehazing performance.
 The proposed models receive a haze image as input and directly output a haze-free one.
 Experimental results demonstrate the effectiveness and efficiency of the proposed models.